UBC is home to lots of communities—and this year, many of them have moved online!

 More ways to get involved

 From volunteering opportunities to student programs, UBC offers more ways for you to find your niche!
-The time commitment of these opportunities may vary greatly, so do your research.
+The time commitment for each opportunity may vary greatly, so do your research.
 Some ideas that come to mind:

 UBC events (low time commitment)

 You can attend a wide range of events offered by UBC.
-Stay updated on exciting events and opportunities (online and, when available, in person) by checking out:
+Stay updated on exciting events and opportunities (online and in person) by checking out:

-UBC has many experiential opportunities—so many that you may not be able to try out everything you find interesting in your first year.
+UBC has many experiential opportunities—so many that you might not be able to try out everything you find interesting.
 So, start with a few that you know you'll enjoy and can stick to.